-With a career spanning more than 20 years as a gifted cello soloist, orchestral musician, and now emerging conductor, Umberto Clerici is swiftly gaining a reputation as an artist with a diverse and multifaceted career.
+Following from a career spanning more than 20 years as a gifted cello soloist, chamber and orchestral musician, Umberto Clerici is consolidating his multi-faceted and diverse skills as a conductor of increasing renown.

-Umberto started studying the cello with the Suzuki method at the age of five and continued his studies with Mario Brunello, David Géringas and Julius Berger.
-Umberto received several international prizes most at the Janigro Competition in Zagreb, at the Rostropovich in Paris and, in 2011, at the Tchaikovsky Competition in Moscow making him the second Italian cellist ever being honoured in the history of the prize, after Mario Brunello.
+Umberto began his cello studies with the Suzuki method at the age of five, later continuing with Mario Brunello, David Géringas and Julius Berger.
+Umberto received several international prizes including the Janigro Competition in Zagreb, the Rostropovich in Paris and, in 2011, the Tchaikovsky Competition in Moscow making him only the second Italian cellist ever being honoured in the history of the prize, after Mario Brunello.

 As a cello soloist, Umberto debuted at the age of 17 performing Haydn’s D Major cello concerto in Japan, and has since appeared with an array of renowned orchestras internationally including the Philarmonia Wien, St. Petersburg Academic Philharmonic, Russian State Orchestra of Moscow, "Pomeriggi Musicali” (Milan) and Zagreb Philharmonic.